 Even if you don’t keep any visitor data such as emails, your website is still perfect for conducting watering hole attack or to just host malware and redirect traffic to malicious sources.

 WordPress security cannot be plug-and-play.
-Never trust services that promise 100% security and who sell you peace of mind such as “focus on your business, don’t worry about security”.
-Security is a process and should be considered more as a continues risk management.
+Never trust services that promise 100% security, because security is a process and should be considered more as a continues risk management.

 Paying a company so that you don’t have to worry or think about security creates opposite results in the long term.

 When it comes to WordPress security (or any other CMS) site security, the owners and developers load their sites with multiple security plugins, because the more is better right?
 Unfortunately, this can cause more harm than good.